Islamic Law: A Very Short Introduction

 Thibault’s Score: 4/5

-Either way, I strongly recommend this book to anyone interested in learning more about the origins of the state.
+I recommend this book to anyone interested in learning more about privatized warfare, and modern African politics.

 Most of my articles are book reviews, but I also write about many other topics.